nathan-out/Windows-DFIR-Artifact-Explorer/README.md

 ## Roadmap

-- [ ] add og tags to share the website on social media
 - [ ] improve display on small screen size (responsive design)
 - [ ] improve intepretation section, as sometimes it is not properly formated (lists not displayed as lists...)
 - [ ] add code formating css rules on path, GUID, etc... to improve lisibility (show example)